-Cost of sales for the three and six months ended February 28, 2019 were \$1,556,690 and \$2,484,882, respectively, compared to \$601,627 and \$1,263,607 for the same prior year comparable periods representing a 159% increase and 97% increase in direct costs.
+Cost of sales for the three months ended November 30, 2019 was \$1,888,385 compared to \$928,192 for the three months ended November 30, 2018 representing a 103% increase in direct costs.
 Tariffs imposed by the US government, effective September 2018, on products manufactured in China was the primary factor increasing product cost and reducing the gross profit margin.